-A supply chain is an entire system of producing and delivering a product or service, from the very beginning stage of sourcing the raw materials to the final delivery of the product or service to end users.
-Supply chain lays out all aspects of the production process, including the activities involved at each stage, information that is being communicated, natural resources which are transformed into useful materials, human resources, and other components that go into the finished product or service.
+A supply chain is an entire system of producing and delivering a product or service, from the very beginning stage of sourcing the raw materials to the final delivery of the product or service to end-users.
+The supply chain lays out all aspects of the production process, including the activities involved at each stage, information that is being communicated, natural resources that are transformed into useful materials, human resources, and other components that go into the finished product or service.

 Mapping out a supply chain is one of the critical steps in performing an external analysis in a strategic planning process.
 The importance of clearly laying out the supply chain is that it helps a company define its own market and decide where it wants to be in the future.
 In developing corporate-level strategies, a company often needs to make decisions on whether to operate a single line of business or enter into other related or unrelated industries.

 Each stage of a supply chain is essentially a different industry, for example, raw material extraction and manufacturing.
-The supply chain enables a company to understand others that are involved in each of the stages, and therefore provides some insights on the attractiveness or competitiveness in these industries the company might want to enter in the future.
+The supply chain enables a company to understand others that are involved in each of the stages, and thereby provides some insights on the attractiveness or competitiveness in industries the company might want to enter in the future.

 Let’s look at two different examples of a supply chain.

 The generic supply chain begins with the sourcing and extraction of raw materials.
-The raw materials are then taken by a logistics to a supplier, which acts as the wholesaler.
-Through logistics, the materials are taken to a manufacturer, or probably various manufacturers who refine and process them into a finished product.
+The raw materials are then taken by a logistics provider to a supplier, which acts as the wholesaler.
+The materials are taken to a manufacturer, or probably to various manufacturers that refine and process them into a finished product.

-In this example, the e-commerce company operates a website, and that website sells various products on it.
-When a customer places an order for a product, the product order is being processed by technology such as a checkout cart, an order system, or a third-party product like Shopify.
+In this example, the e-commerce company operates a website, and that website sells various products.
+When a customer places an order for a product, the product order is being processed by technology such as a checkout cart, an order system, or a third-party product such as Shopify.
 The payment processors then come in and deal with payment transactions for the order, which actually opens up a new supply chain.